With more people travelling again, we’re getting questions from customers about how travelling with children has changed since Covid.

-It’s important to check the FCDO advice about the country you’re travelling to, just so you’re familiar with the entry requirements regarding the vaccination status of visitors.
+It’s important to check the FCDO advice about the country you’re travelling to, just so you’re familiar with the entry requirements and what vaccines visitors need to have.

 Do children need a COVID pass to travel?

-Just like adults, all children need a COVID Pass to gain entry to countries that require them to be fully vaccinated.
+Just like adults, children above five need a COVID Pass to gain entry to countries that require them to be fully vaccinated.